 Recent data investigating the neurocognitive development of juvenile (3-week old) mice showed a radioprotective FLASH effect following 8 Gy whole brain irradiation with ultra-high FLASH dose rates (4.4 x 106 Gy/s, 6 MeV electrons) when compared to conventional dose rates (0.077 Gy/s, 6 MeV electrons) [22].
 Mice were subjected to a number of neurocognitive tests following irradiation and in all cases the performance of the FLASH irradiated animals was indistinguishable from the control group, whereas conventional irradiation caused a significant detriment.
 It was suggested that the neurocognitive benefits of FLASH irradiation was due to a preservation of the neurogenic niche and neurogenesis in the FLASH treated mice, with conventional dose rate irradiated mice showing considerably lower levels of immature and mature neurons four months post-irradiation.
 Furthermore, the long-term benefits of FLASH on pituitary function was also investigated and it was found that 8 Gy conventional dose rate irradiated mice had a two-fold reduction in levels of plasma growth hormone levels one-week post-treatment compared to the non-irradiated controls, whereas no significant decrease was observed in the FLASH irradiated animals [22].

-Aside from mice, the FLASH effect has also been confirmed in mini-pigs and cats, higher animal models that bear more preclinical relevance [14].
+Aside from mice, the FLASH effect has also been confirmed in mini-pigs and cats, higher animal models that are more similar to humans [14].
 Pig skin irradiated at the same time with either FLASH (300 Gy/s) or conventional dose rate (0.083 Gy/s) radiation were used to comparatively investigate the difference in cutaneous lesions formed.
 The experiment was performed by irradiating multiple 26 mm diameter circular patches on the skin of a single mini-pig with single doses ranging from 22-34 Gy.
 Over the course of 48 weeks, the clinical pathologies following skin irradiation including, depilation/destruction of hair follicles, fibronecrosis, epithelial ulceration and inflammation, were observed with the conventional dose rate treatments.
 However, the results observed following FLASH remained comparable to that of non-irradiated skin, showing only minor depilation and pigmentation and therefore starkly different to conventional dose rates.
 Furthermore, it was suggested that the dose modifying factor was >1.36 for FLASH compared to conventional dose rates utilising the absence of late stage necrosis at 9 months as an end-point, whereby similar results were obtained for 34 Gy FLASH and 25 Gy at conventional dose rates [28].

 2.2.
 Tumour control